jspv/homebridge-sqs/README.md

 ```

 ## Credits and apologies
 This is my first attempt at writing a homebridge plugin and close to my first time using node.js/javascript.
-Many plugins and stackoverflow pages were read as I looked up different ways to solve problems, unfortunately too many to note - but in particular ....
+Many plugins and stackoverflow pages were read as I looked up different ways to solve problems, unfortunately too many to note - but in particular:
+* Clearly nfarina's [homebridge] (https://github.com/nfarina/homebridge) which makes this all possible and in particular the sample platform code.
+* Christian Tellnes' [sqs-worker](https://github.com/tellnes/sqs-worker) which I modified slightly for this project.
+Initially started writing my own, but found his was much more elegant.
+* Rudders' [homebridge-wemo](https://github.com/rudders/homebridge-wemo), good example code and easy to read.

+## TODO
+* Change SQS message format to json for more flexibility (requires me to rewrite my upstream)

 ## License
 This work is licensed under the MIT license.
 See [license](LICENSE) for more details.